 Should you be formal or informal when addressing your Indian customers?

 Indian customers would expect to be communicated to in a formal, but friendly manner.
 It is acceptable to address customers by their first name with a prefix of their title, e.g. Mr. Mrs., when communicating in English.
-Or suffixing जी when writing in Hindi.
+Or suffixing जी (pronounced as G, spelled as Ji or Jee) when writing in Hindi.

 It can be considered rude if a younger person addresses an older person without the Hindi suffix or English prefix.